Clear phone cases are normally made from silicone—a polymer that’s popular for its inexpensive and flexible properties.

 First, you should try to clean the phone case using dish soap.
 A simple cleaning solution and instructions are as follows:

+Make a mixture of one cup of warm water (or 240ml) and a few drops of dish soap.
+Mix the solution together.
+Use a toothbrush to scrub the solution over the phone case.
+Work into all the nooks and crannies and clean it on the interior and exterior.
+Rinse it and use the soft cloth to dry it.
 Let it air dry for at least an hour to make sure it’s completely dry before putting it back on your phone.
 Repeat this process on a regular weekly basis to move excess oils and chemicals from your phone case that can degrade the material.

 TIP #2: SCRUB WITH BAKING SODA